mannyvergel/oils-js/README.md

 ```
 web.on('initServer', function() {
-	var web = this; //this is an instance of web
+	let web = this; //this is an instance of web
 	...
 })
 ```